2017 Max Perutz Science Writing Award shortlist announced

 - Nadine Mirza, The University of Manchester: “Avoiding gibberish when assessing for dementia”

-- Ioannis Pavlidis, The University of Edinburgh: “Born too soon: what would Hippocrates do?”
+- Ioannis Pavlidis, MRC Centre for Reproductive Health at the The University of Edinburgh: “Born too soon: what would Hippocrates do?”

 - Jessica Potter, Queen Mary University of London: “Accessing healthcare – what’s the story?